2003 invasion of Iraq: 9/11 and immediate response

-On 20 September 2001, Bush addressed a joint session of Congress (simulcast live to the world), and announced his new "War on Terror".
+On 20 September 2001, Bush addressed a joint session of Congress (telecast live to the world), and announced his new "war on terror".
 This announcement was accompanied by the doctrine of "pre-emptive" military action, later termed the Bush Doctrine.
-Allegations of a connection between Saddam Hussein and al-Qaeda were made by some U.S. Government officials who asserted that a highly secretive relationship existed between Saddam and the radical Islamist militant organization al-Qaeda from 1992 to 2003, specifically through a series of meetings reportedly involving the Iraqi Intelligence Service (IIS).
+On 21 November, Bush spoke with Rumsfeld and instructed him to conduct a confidential review of OPLAN 1003, the war plan for invading Iraq.
+Rumsfeld met with General Tommy Franks, the commander of US Central Command, on 27 November to go over the plans.
+A record of the meeting includes the question "How start?", listing multiple possible justifications for a US–Iraq War.
 Some Bush advisers favored an immediate invasion of Iraq, while others advocated building an international coalition and obtaining United Nations authorization.
 Bush eventually decided to seek UN authorization, while still reserving the option of invading without it.